TreesClouds/eecs149-project/README.md

 # Physical Pac-Man
 # Requirements
+Total setup time: ~90 minutes

 This package has been tested on the following OS/architecture configurations:
 - **Ubuntu 22.04.5 on amd64/x86_64 (recommended)**
 	- To run Ubuntu on Windows, emulate it in VirtualBox.
 	- To run Ubuntu on macOS (arm64):
 		1. Download the [amd64 boot ISO image](https://releases.ubuntu.com/jammy/ubuntu-22.04.5-live-server-amd64.iso).
-		1. Follow [this guide](https://techblog.shippio.io/how-to-run-an-ubuntu-22-04-vm-on-m1-m2-apple-silicon-9554adf4fda1) to download UTM but **don't virtualize with the arm64 image**.
+		2. Follow [this guide](https://techblog.shippio.io/how-to-run-an-ubuntu-22-04-vm-on-m1-m2-apple-silicon-9554adf4fda1) to download UTM but **don't virtualize with the arm64 image**.
 Instead, emulate with the amd64 image from step 1.
+Installing the server took ~30 minutes on my laptop, then installing ubuntu-desktop took another ~30 minutes.
 - Ubuntu 22.04.5 on arm64 (worked for Shri's laptop but failed to install some tag detection packages on Jeffrey's laptop)
 	1. Follow [this guide](https://techblog.shippio.io/how-to-run-an-ubuntu-22-04-vm-on-m1-m2-apple-silicon-9554adf4fda1) to download UTM and virtualize the VM.
 - M1 MacBook Pro (GUI only)